 II.
 17 DETAILS FOR THE USE OF GPS LOGGERS (6)

 a) Logger:

-- The Logger used in this Event is the FAI/CIA Flytec logger. - The logger will be configured by the Event Direction and at no time a competitor is allowed to interfere with the configuration.
-If the competitor notices a different setup he shall contact the appointed official.
+- The Logger used in this Event is the BT mouse type. - The logger will be configured by the Event Direction and at no time a competitor is allowed to interfere with the configuration.